okbob/plpgsql_check/README.md

 PostgreSQL PostgreSQL 9.3, 9.4, 9.5, 9.6 and 10 are supported (Develop 11 is supported too).

+PostgreSQL 9.3 is compileable, but regress tests are not maintained.

 The SQL statements inside PL/pgSQL functions are checked by validator for semantic errors.
 These errors can be found by plpgsql_check_function: